mmfactory/md2html-template-for-pandoc/README.md

 This template is to style when convert files from markdown to html on [Pandoc](http://pandoc.org/index.html).
 And This template is referring of [github.css](https://gist.github.com/andyferra/2554919).

+## Changes

+toc(table of contents) is now placed on the left side bar.

 ## Setup

 1. Please, place the "md2html.html" to `~/.pandoc/template/`.